liam-0398/Eris/documentation/usage.md

 The track's own octave offset (`+`/`-` buttons on the instrument widget) shifts the whole mapping up/down by full octaves.

+The instrument widget also has a **Gain** slider (±24 dB, up = louder) in its right-hand column.
+It trims the keyboard-played instrument only — the track fader that timeline clips also pass through is left alone, so you can balance your live playing against the arrangement without touching the mix.

 ### Sampler Track